Skip to main content

 Food Safety and Evaluation of Products

-There are a number of hurdle techniques that can be utilized to reduce, eliminate, or control pathogens in food.
+There are several hurdle techniques that can be utilized to reduce, eliminate, or control pathogens in food.
 These techniques can include controlling the amount of water in the product, controlling the pH, adding preservatives, controlling the atmosphere, or using time and temperature to inactivate pathogens.
 It is important to understand which hurdle is being utilized and whether that hurdle is sufficient to control, eliminate, or reduce pathogens in the product.
 Below is a brief explanation of these hurdle techniques.

 Water Activity

 Water activity is the partial vapor pressure of water in a substance divided by the standard state partial vapor pressure of water.
 This is frequently used as an indicator of pathogen growth in food.
-Although water activity can help predict things such as bacterial growth in food and spoilage caused by yeast and mold, it cannot be used to as a means to inactivate or destroy pathogens.
-Below, Table 1 shows how different organisms respond to differing water activity levels.
+Although water activity can help predict things, such as bacterial growth in food and spoilage caused by yeast and mold, it cannot be used to as a means to inactivate or destroy pathogens.
+Table 1 shows how different organisms respond to differing water activity levels.

 pH

 pH is a scale used to determine the acidity or basicity of a product or solution on a scale of 1 to 14.
 Acidic solutions will have a higher concentration of H+ ions and will have a lower pH.
 Basic solutions will have a higher concentration of OH- and will have a higher pH. pH can be a very effective way to control the growth of pathogens in food.
 In some instances, such a low pH can actually create not only a bacteriostatic environment, or no growth, it can also create a bactericidal environment, or bacterial death.
 However, pH cannot always be considered a means to kill pathogens.
-Below, Table 1 shows how different organisms respond to differing pH levels.
+Table 1 shows how different organisms respond to differing pH levels.

 Time and Temperature

 Time and temperature are also a hurdle technology to control, reduce, or eliminate pathogens to an acceptable level.
 The time and temperature needed to inactivate an organism can vary from food to food.
 Other characteristics can affect the time and temperature needed to inactivate an organism.
-For example, an organism with lower water activity may be more thermal resistance than if that same organism is in a product that has high water activity.
+For example, an organism with lower water activity may be more thermally resistant than if that same organism is in a product that has high water activity.
 Water activity, pH, the starting bio burden (initial micro load) can all impact the time and temperature necessary to inactivate pathogens.
 For this reason, it is important not to assume a time and temperature for a given product will apply to another product even if it is fairly similar.

 Table 1.
 Factors influencing pathogen growth and survival.